jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 and solutions to memory management problems encountered in the past.
 The hardware, operating system, and application levels of memory management will all be addressed.

-In my discussion write-up I have already dealt with memory management theory, largely hidden from user view, I won't address that here.
+In my earlier discussion write-up I dealt with theory of memory management, I won't address that here.
+The question posed here is a very practical one and practical system troubleshooting seems more relevant here, as taught in the CompTIA A+ Certification (Meyers 2021) or Windows Sysinternals Tools (Russinovich & Margosis 2016; Russinovich, Solomon, & Ionescu 2017)

 This report compares two operating systems: 1.
 Windows 10 the main OS on my notebook, and 2.
 Ubuntu Linux running under WSL on Windows 10.